Skip to main content

 SB: In the past two years we’ve seen retailers and cooperatives work to advertise private brands to consumers.
 Is Federated doing something similar with the private brands it offers?

 JG: We have placed more emphasis on upping our game in terms of marketing.
-We brought in Christina (Fogel, Federated’s marketing coordinator) to spearhead that effort.
+We brought in Christina (Fogal, Federated’s marketing manager) to spearhead that effort.
 We have a presence across several different social media platforms that allow us to promote our brands.
 We have been pushing out that information in a targeted way to specific zip codes and specific types of consumers.
 We also do traditional marketing such as point-of-purchase materials, and shelf hangers to promote the brands.
 Going forward, we will be increasing our investment in how we market our products and in 2025 will devote more resources to that effort.

 SB: What do you see as some of the biggest challenges facing Federated?